Is Electrical Engineering for you?

-Want to know if the master in Chemistry programme is a good fit for you?
+Want to know if you are suited to the master in Electrical Engineering programme?
 See the information and activities below to find out.

 What does this programme involve?

 Electronics and information technology touch upon a broad range of omnipresent systems and devices: smartphones, laptops, robots, games, cars, medical imagers, solar farms, the Internet of Things, and so on.
 At VUB, you can become an expert and ensure a career in this ever-evolving field.
 The programme combines a rigorous scientific and technical education with the development of practical skills, and will help you become a competent, independent and creative engineer who contributes to society on multiple levels.